-1.1 It is the policy of River Tees Port Health Authority (RTPHA) to carry out sampling of food, feed, water and relevant products to protect public and animal health and to ensure fair trade.

-2.1 The Sampling Policy is reviewed annually and when any significant amendments are required to ensure all sampling activities are carried out in accordance with legal requirements.
+- 1.1 It is recommended that the River Tees Port Health Authority Sampling Policy 2021 is approved by members. - What part of the Corporate Plan does this report deliver and how, and what options have been considered? - 2.1 The Sampling Policy is reviewed annually and when any significant amendments are required to ensure all sampling activities are carried out in accordance with legal requirements.

-Members are informed that there have been minor amendments to section 5 of the policy, to clarify that sampling activity is self-funded.
+Members are informed that there has been no changes to the policy.